-For vendors, a successful FIPS 140-2 can be validation can be essential to selling their products in US and international markets:
+For vendors, a successful FIPS 140-3 validation can be essential to selling their products in US and international markets:

-- In the U.S. cryptographic modules shall be FIPS 140-2 validated when cryptography is used by federal government agencies to protect sensitive, but unclassified information (see section 3.2 of the FIPS 140-2 FAQ for details).
+- In the U.S., the DoD and NIAP NSTISSP No. 11 require FIPS 140 validation for cryptographic modules used by federal government agencies to store, transmit or protect sensitive, but unclassified information (see section 3.2 of the FIPS 140-3 FAQ for details).

 - In the U.K., the Communications-Electronics Security Group (CESG) recommends the use of FIPS 140 validated cryptographic modules.